fiee/generic_django_project/README.rst

 * I handle migrations wrongly, will try to fix soon.
 * pip-installed requirements are not fixed on a version.
 * I could also support runit_, but I didn't want to replace init.
+* PostgreSQL would make sense, but I don’t need it.

 -------